 Well-known and high-quality equipment

-The price of around 1.000 euros is also typical for a solid trekking bike – the KTM is almost 1.080.
-At this level, the providers can draw from the full when it comes to the equipment and rely on high-quality branded accessories: The Trento has a gel saddle from Selle Italia, puncture-proof Schwalbe tires and a lighting system from Busch & Müller.
-The suspension fork can be locked, and the heart of the 27-speed gear system is a durable, precisely working Shimano XT rear derailleur that safely transports the chain over the 11-34 sprocket set of the sprocket cassette.
-Together with the three chainrings from 48 to 26 teeth, the range of gear ratios is huge; in everyday life you can ride almost everything on the middle chainring and only have to shift at the back.
+Typical for a solid trekking bike is also the price of 1.000 Euro – just under 1.080 for the KTM.
+At this level, suppliers can take full advantage of the spec and rely on high-quality brand-name accessories: The Trento features a Selle Italia gel saddle, puncture-proof Schwalbe tires, and a Busch & Müller lighting system.
+The suspension fork is lockable, and the heart of the 27-speed gear system is a durable, precise Shimano XT rear derailleur, which securely routes the chain over the 11-34 tooth sprocket set of the cassette.
+Combined with the three chainrings ranging from 48 to 26 teeth, the gear range is enormous; in everyday life, you can ride almost anything on the middle chainring and only need to shift at the rear.

 The operation of the Trento XT is therefore quite comfortable, which also goes with the pleasant, balanced sitting position.
 Thanks to the adjustable stem, it can be easily adapted to the user; one could of course wish for a slightly more backwards curved handlebars, which allows a more relaxed position of hands and arms.
 Changing the handlebars is a minor exercise for the experienced bicycle mechanic.